-Washington University (WU) has many non-WU students that come to participate in human subjects research being conducted at WU.
-The students range from undergraduates to doctoral students and the length of time spent on campus varies.
-This guidance is intended to offer information and instructions on managing students who will be engaging in human subjects research.
+Washington University (WU) has many non-WU collaborators that want to participate in human subjects research being conducted at WU.
+These individuals range from undergraduate students to visiting faculty from other institutions.
+This guidance is intended to offer information and instructions on managing non-WU collaborators who will be engaging in human subjects research.